 - If the pain is due to back of the shoe irritation.

-- If you have arch pain or morning arch pain, consider this!
+- If you have bottom of the heel morning pain, consider plantar fasciitis.

 Pain In Bottom Of Heel When Walking: